-You want to start your own HVAC business, but you don’t have everything figured out.
+You want to start your own HVAC/Electric/Roofing/or Plumbing business, but you don’t have everything figured out.
 That’s okay!
 Most business owners don’t know absolutely everything about business before jumping into their dream.
 However, there are a few basics you should be aware of and plan before opening your doors.
 Once you’ve started your business, there are experiences and methods you will learn along the way.
-Having everything figured out beforehand is definitely not a prerequisite to starting your own HVAC company, although you should have at least a few things set in stone before jumping into the deep end!
+Having everything figured out beforehand is definitely not a prerequisite to starting your own contracting company, although you should have at least a few things set in stone before jumping into the deep end!

 Teaching and Training